 Eliminate data flow dependencies

-Many organisations have a range of processes or technical implementations that get them some of the way to having joined up data to overcome the issue of data silos, but these often become obsolete with changing data capture and business requirements.
+Many organisations have a range of processes or technical implementations that get them some of the way to having joined up data, but these often become obsolete with changing data capture and business requirements.
 As dependencies grow and the business scales, these implementations can become a blocker and require dedicated manual time to maintain without any assurances that errors won’t slip through the net.

 Having a unified data source removes the need for much of these bespoke processes and technical implementations.
 Removing steps from a data flow streamlines operations and eliminates dependencies on a process to output a result.
 With everything running from the same data source without independently managed connections, there is less maintenance required and reduces the potential for errors in the data while speeding up time to action.